Therapy for Midlife Transformation

 Rather than focusing only on symptoms, I look at your whole person, including your emotions, values, relationships, and life experiences, so you can feel more authentic, connected, and fulfilled.

 I lean more into evidence-based “bottom-up” approaches, focusing on the body, nervous system, and emotional experience first, rather than starting with thoughts or logic.
 While I think it is helpful to notice and question our thoughts, real healing happens in the body.
 Bottom-up therapy helps you change how your body feels so your mind can follow.
-My chosen modalities are:

 Internal Family Systems

-Existential
+Existential Concerns

 Narrative Therapy